-What Can a Handyman Do in Moore, Oklahoma?
+What Can a Handyman Do Without a License in Moore, Oklahoma?

 In Moore (Cleveland County), most “handyman” work is regulated primarily through city permitting and Oklahoma’s specific trade licensing (electrical/plumbing/HVAC).
 Oklahoma does not have a single statewide “general contractor license” for typical residential handyman/general remodeling, but there IS a state Construction Industries Board (CIB) that licenses key trades and enforces rules; projects that touch those trades usually require a licensed contractor and permits.
 A common handyman approach in Oklahoma is: do non-structural, non-trade work as an unlicensed handyman (painting, minor repairs), and subcontract or refer any electrical, plumbing, or HVAC work to properly licensed professionals.